nicokaiser/rpi-audio-receiver/README.md

 # Raspberry Pi Audio Receiver

-A simple, light weight audio receiver with Bluetooth (A2DP), AirPlay 1, Spotify Connect and UPnP.
+A simple, light weight audio receiver with Bluetooth (A2DP), AirPlay 1, and Spotify Connect.

 ## ⚠️ A note on Raspberry Pi OS 10 (Legacy)